Understanding How Quertle Searches

 Quertle has some "automatic" classes, such as "leukemia" (all forms of leukemia); these, too, will be separated into concept groups.

-The full list of Power Terms includes all the special and automatic Power Terms you can use.
+The full list of Power Term queries includes all the special and automatic Power Term queries you can use.

 Concepts Relevant to "What":